-Reconciliation of the Statement of Revenues, Expenditures an Changes in Fund Balance of Governmental Funds to the Statement of Activities For the year ended June 30, 2022
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities For the year ended June 30, 2022

-Net Change in Fund Balance - Governmental Funds

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balance - Governmental Funds \$ (176,590) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation and amortization expense.
 This is the amount by which capital outlays exceeded depreciation and amortization expense.

-Capital outlay expenditures 16,234 Right of use lease asset capital outlay 7,599,409 Depreciation and amortization expense (706,518) 6,909,1 125

-The proceeds from debt issuance provide current financial resources to governmental funds, but issuing debt increases long term liabilities in the statement of net position.
-Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities int he statement of net position.
-This is the amount by which proceeds differed repayments.

-Long-term liabilities issued (7,612,913) Principal payments on long-term liabilities 262,387 ((7,350,526) et Position of Governmental Activities \$ (29,882)

-Change in Net Position of Governmental Activities
+Capital Outlay 108,539 Right of use lease asset capital outlay 11,072,940 Depreciation and amortization expense (913,121) 10,268,358 Revenues are recognized using the full accrual basis of accounting in the government-wide statements.
+However, revenues are recognized when they are measurable and available in the governmental funds.
+(131,497) Increase in long-term liabilities is revenue in the governmental funds, but a decrease or repayment of such payables reduces liabilities in the statement of net position.
+Long-term liabilities issued (1 1,093,002) Principal payments on long-term liabilities () 784,828 , - Change in Net Position of Governmental Activities \$ (347,903) The accommon ing motor and on integral